List of NBA career playoff triple-double leaders

-A list of National Basketball Association (NBA) players by total career playoff triple-doubles recorded.
+A list of National Basketball Association (NBA) players by total career Playoffs triple-doubles recorded.

 A progressive list of playoff triple-double leaders showing how the record increased through the years.

 Triple-double leaders

-The following is a list of National Basketball Association players by total career playoff triple-doubles recorded.
+The following is a list of National Basketball Association players by total career Playoffs triple-doubles recorded.

-Statistics accurate as of the 2025 NBA playoffs.

-Magic Johnson has the most triple-doubles in NBA playoff history.
+Magic Johnson has the most triple-doubles in NBA playoffs history.